 Hamilton Russell 2012 Chardonnay is a uniquely delicious and rich bodied wine that has a creamy texture.
 It offers the flavors of ripe peaches and has toasty notes.
 They also have a sharp minerality.
 It is a delicious wine that comes from the Hemel – en – Aarde region.

 Storm Wines Pinot Noir 2012, $45

 Storm Wines Pinot Noir 2012 is from Vrede Vineyards and is one of the best wines that you can find if you are looking for a great Pinot Noir.
 While not a lot of Pinot Noir is produced in South Africa, this wine will leave you lingering and wanting more from the region.
 If you have ever fallen in love with a Pinot Noir from Oregon, you will find that you quickly fall in love with this one.
-It has a nice blend of acidity, is medium bodied, and features soft tannins that you are sure to love.
+It has a nice blend of acidity, is medium-bodied, and features soft tannins that you are sure to love.

 Mulderbosch Faithful Hound, $19

 Mulderbosch Faithful Hound is a blend of wines that are made with Cabernet Sauvignon, Petit Verdot, Cabernet Franc, Malbec, and Merlot.
 It is a really nice bottle of wine for under $20 and often is one that holds up well when compared to wines that cost considerably more.
 It is a definite choice if you are looking for a delicious blend of wines.
-The wine is full bodied and combines elements from both the Old World and the New World.
-It features the brightness of mint, the flavors of ripe juicy cherries, and the subtleness of cedar.
+The wine is full-bodied and combines elements from both the Old World and the New World.
+It features the brightness of mint, the flavours of ripe juicy cherries, and the subtleness of cedar.
 It offers something to enjoy that is truly earthy and smooth.